brianmcn/Zelda1RandoTools/doc/use.md

  - routing assumes recorder takes you to dungeons you already have gotten the triforce from (a common randomizer flag)
  - routing assumes no screen-scrolling or other fancy walking glitches
- - routing knows special map topology (e.g. Lost Hills) The routeworthy spots nearest the mouse cursor will be highlighted: greenish if guaranteed to yield a location, yellowish (mixed quest) if maybe empty.
+ - routing knows special map topology (e.g. Lost Hills) The routeworthy spots nearest the mouse cursor will be highlighted using [GYR highlights](#general-gyr).
-You can turn off these routing and highlighting marks if you find them distracting (options menu).
-Even if you turn off these generalized routing marks, you can still click on Link to get the temporary, specific routing marks on-demand.
+You can turn off these routing and highlighting marks if you find them distracting (options menu TODO).
+Even if you turn off these generalized routing marks, you can still click on [Link](#main-link) to get the temporary, specific routing marks on-demand.

+"The LEGEND of Z-Tracker" displays a map legend for dungeon and any-road icons, but mostly exists because Brian thinks this is hilarious to display on a tracker for "The Legend of Zelda" randomizer.

+"Item progress" bar lights up items as you get them or upgrade them, as a quick display summary of the player's inventory.

+You can click the 'Start Spot' button in the legend to mark your starting screen on the overworld map.

+You can click the 'Show HotKeys' button in the legend to pop out a resizable window with a 'cheat sheet' of your hotkey mappings (see below TODO).

 Clicking the 'Hint decoder' button in the bottom right pops up the 'Aquamentus Awaits' table, where you can populate location hints for dungeons/swords.
 Each hinted-but-not-yet-found location causes a 'halo' to appear on the triforce/sword icon in the upper portion of the tracker, and hovering the halo shows the possible locations for that dungeon or sword cave.
-Hint-halo-highlights on the overworld map will be colored:
+Hint-halo-highlights on the overworld map use [GYR highlights](#general-gyr).
-  green:   if it's a location you can uncover with your current inventory, and is guaranteed to yield a location
-  yellow:  if it's a location you can uncover with your current inventory, but is not guaranteed to yield a location (mixed quest)
-  red:     if it's a location you can't uncover yet (e.g. a push-block spot when you don't yet have the power bracelet)

-"Item progress" bar lights up items as you get them or upgrade them, as a quick display summary of the player state.

-You can click the 'Start Spot' icon in the legend to mark your starting screen on the overworld map.

-show hotkeys

-TIMELINE

-The timeline is an affordance, for e.g. viewers who watch a stream and arrive late, or for the player who finishes a seed and wants a retrospective of their game.
-Every minute, the player's inventory (as captured in the top portion of the tracker) is read, and new items are posted to the timeline above the minute-marker.
-This makes it easy to look back and see e.g. that you got the wood sword in the 12th minute.

-The timeline is non-interactive, it is just a display for capturing progress-over-time.

-OPTIONS MENU

-Above the timeline, there is a button labeled "Options..."
-Clicking this button causes the timeline pane to be replaced by the options menu.
-A variety of tracker features can be turned on and off here; mouse-hover the text for a detailed description.
-Some randomizer flag settings are also featured here, notably 'Second quest dungeons' and 'Mirror overworld'.
-The options pane automatically saves & closes when you click outside the pane, revealing the timeline once again.
-Options are saved automatically to a JSON file, so that next time you use the tracker, it remembers your settings.

-DUNGEON TRACKER
+### <a id="main-dt"></a> Dungeon Tracker

 There are 9 tabs for the 9 dungeons.

-The right column of each tab has an area with this dungeon's triforce and items, so you can edit them without having to mouse all the way to the top of the app.
+The right column of each tab has an inset with this dungeon's triforce and items, so you can edit them without having to mouse all the way to the top of the app.

 Doors between rooms are simple, and have three states:
  - dark gray is unknown (default)
  - green (left click) is "can go" (used for all kinds of doors/shutters/bombholes/etc)
  - red (right click) is "cannot go" (e.g. unbombable wall)

 Dungeon rooms are somewhat complicated, as there is a lot of state you might want to track.
 Read about them in DUNGEON ROOMS section below.
+TODO

-If you click-and-drag the dungeon map with left mouse button, you can 'paint' a bunch of completed rooms by dragging over them.
+If you click-and-drag over the dungeon map with left mouse button, you can 'paint' a bunch of completed rooms by dragging over them.
 Same with right mouse button, but for uncompleted rooms.
 These features can be useful when you play part of a dungeon without mapping it, but then later decide you need to map it--quickly 'paint' what you have done.
 Or if you enter a dungeon with a book-atlas-map, you might want to 'paint' the uncompleted dungeon rooms before starting.
-Mouse-hovering the little blue bars in the bottom right corner of the dungeon tab will popup a display that mimics the in-game mini-map.
+Mouse-hovering the little blue bars near the bottom right corner of the dungeon tab will popup a display that mimics the in-game mini-map.
 This can make it easier to compare the rooms-you-have-painted to the actual in-game minimap, to spot any errors you may have made transcribing the map.

 Sometimes you may mark up a bit of dungeon map, before noticing that (a portion of) your mapping is offset by a column.
 You can click 'GRAB' in the corner